eliminmax/eambfc/README.md

 may or may not be adapted to fit some or all of the formatting and style rules.

-Brainfuck source code in the `test/` directory is the exception - it has no formatting rules or style guides.
+Brainfuck source code in the `test/` directory is the exception - it has no formatting rules or style guides, but the code should include commentary to explain what it's doing, how, and, if not written for this project, where it came from.

 ## Ideas for future versions